bullpolo412578963-lang/CropHeal/README.md

 True AI Model: Replacing the heuristic color-analysis with a real MobileNetV2 or ResNet TensorFlow.js/ONNX model trained on the PlantVillage dataset for actual image classification.
 Cloud Storage: AWS S3 or Firebase for storing user leaf images.
 ---
-📄 License
-This project is a conceptual AgriTech prototype.
-Feel free to fork, modify, and use it for agricultural hackathons, school projects, or open-source AgriTech initiatives.
-Grown with 💚 for farmers.